gitanshrawat9-lgtm/AI-ML-PROJECTS/README.md

-This repository deals with cleaning and preprocessing od datasets by the use of pandas,scikit etc..
+This repository deals with cleaning and preprocessing of datasets by the use of pandas,scikit etc..
 Main purpose is to analyse datasets and make meaningfull insights by cleaning data